yitaozh/yitaozh.github.io/source/_posts/3260-Find-the-Largest-Palindrome-Divisible-by-K.md

 public:
     // the meaning of dp[i][j]: when we are handling the ith digit
-    // (also n - 1 - i), with remainder = j, can we form the number successfully vector<vector<int>> dp;
+    // (also n - 1 - i), with remainder = j, can we form the number successfully
+    // why we can use this dp state? because only the digit and reminder matter, not what we have filled in vector<vector<int>> dp;
     vector<int> div;
     int n_, k_, h_;